baole/KmpSample/README.md

 See [full log file](gradle_sync.log)

+## Some other debug information:
-This gradle error seems to be similar to [a known error](https://kotlinlang.org/docs/native-cocoapods.html#possible-issues-and-solutions), but applying the workaround didn't work.
+1. This gradle error seems to be similar to [a known error](https://kotlinlang.org/docs/native-cocoapods.html#possible-issues-and-solutions), but applying the workaround didn't work.

+2. After importing the project into Android Studio, if you look at the folder `shared/build/cocoapods/synthetic/IOS/Pods`, Gradle generates header files (in C language style) for `AFNetworking`.
+It successfully downloaded but didn't manage to generate header files for `AgoraRtcEngine_iOS` iOS SDK.

+KMP uses header files to create a "bridge" to iOS native code.